 Nathan J. Morrison

-The cost of both the music conservatory and erecting large buildings led to friction with the faculty and the board of trustees.
-In 1885 Morrison reported Drury's interest-bearing debt at $36,000, more than twice the college's annual operating budget.
-The division between Morrison and the board eventually led to the president's resignation after serving 15 years.
+Despite his many successes in establishing the college, Dr. Morrison’s ambitious spending caused irreparable animosity among faculty and trustees.
+The cost of both the music conservatory, a community program with no ties to any of Drury’s academic programs, and erecting large buildings hurled the college into an interest-bearing debt.
+In 1885, Dr. Morrison reported Drury carried a debt of $36,000, more than twice the college's annual operating budget.
+The division between Dr. Morrison and the board eventually led to the president's resignation after serving for 12 years.

 Francis T. Ingalls

 Dr. Francis T. Ingalls’ tenure was a prosperous time for Drury.
 Thanks partly to contributions made by trustees, funds were raised to eradicate Drury's debt of $36,000.
 For the first time, Drury was debt-free and prosperous.